The Right Reverend José McLoughlin | Bishop of Western Diocese of North Carolina

 Sept 24, 2023 | The Reverend Caroline Rinehart Stewart | The Church of the Redeemer, Baltimore, MD

-Caroline has served in a variety of parishes in Maryland, as the Episcopal Chaplain at The Johns Hopkins Hospital, on the faculty of The Center for Spiritual Support Training at Greater Baltimore Medical Center, as Chaplain with two independent schools and as the Executive Director of the Center for Wellbeing at The Church of the Redeemer.
-She is a certified instructor for Mental Health First Aid and a Spiritual Director.
+Caroline has served as a parish priest in a number of Maryland parishes, as the Episcopal Chaplain at The Johns Hopkins Hospital, on the faculty of The Center for Spiritual Support Training at Greater Baltimore Medical Center, and as Chaplain for 2 independent schools in the Baltimore area.
+She is a certified instructor for Mental Health First Aid.
+Retired from full time ministry, she continues to serve as a Supply priest and as a Spiritual Director.